DannaCruz/idaejin.github.io/publications/index.Rmd

 #### Journal papers and Book chapters

-* **Rodríguez-Álvarez, MX., Durbán, M., Lee, D.-J. and Eilers, P.H.C.
+* **Rodriguez-Alvarez, MX., Durban, M., Lee, D.-J. and Eilers, P.H.C.
 (2018)** "On the estimation of variance parameters in non-standard generalised linear mixed models: Application to penalised smoothing".
 Accepted for publication in _Statistics and Computing._

 * **Durban, M. Lee, D.-J., Aguilera-Morillo, M.C. and Aguilera, A.M.
 (2018)**.
 From spatio-temporal smoothing to functional spatial regression: a penalized approach.
 Geostatistical Functional Data Analysis.
 Theory and Methods. *John Wiley & Sons (to appear)*.